-Drug or alcohol abuse may be swept under the rug, ignored and not talked about.
 Life with an addict can be unpredictable with high highs and low lows.
-Childhood trauma, which may include growing up with an addicted parent, can increase the odds for the development of physical and psychiatric problems later in life, such as depression, behavioral problems, substance abuse and dependency, STDs, obesity, and suicidal tendencies.
-Early intervention is the key to preventing future issues for the children of addicted parents.
+The trauma caused to a child by an addicted parent can increase his or her risk of developing problems later in life, such as depression, behavioral problems, substance abuse and dependency and suicidal tendencies.1 Early intervention is the key to preventing future issues for children of addicted parents.

 Recognizing the Signs

 Children may not know what to expect from an addicted parent, as their behavior can be erratic and unpredictable.
-Promises may be made and broken, and home life can be very unstable.
-A dramatic personality shift, mood swings and changes in appetite levels and sleep patterns can be signs of drug or alcohol abuse.
+Promises are made and broken, and home life is very unstable.

-- Much of the person’s time is spent getting drugs or alcohol, abusing them and recovering from the effects of their use.
+- The person spends most of his time getting drugs or alcohol, abusing them and recovering from the effects of their use.

-- The person wants to stop abusing drugs or alcohol and is unable to do so.
+- Wanting to stop abusing drugs or alcohol but being unable to do so.

-- Drugs or alcohol are used for longer periods of time and/or in larger quantities than initially intended.
+- Using drugs or alcohol for longer periods of time and/or in larger quantities than initially intended.

-- The person develops a tolerance to the substance, meaning that they will need to take more drugs or drink more alcohol each time in order to feel the same effects.
+- Tolerance to the substance develops and the person needs more of the drug or alcohol each time in order to feel the same effects.

-- Withdrawal symptoms are present when the drug or alcohol is removed from the bloodstream.
-These can be both physical and psychological and may include nausea, vomiting, headaches, insomnia, fatigue, restlessness, anxiety, mood swings, depression, tremors, muscle aches, seizures, irregular heart rate and/or blood pressure, runny nose, and fever.
+- Withdrawal symptoms appear when the substance is removed.
+Withdrawal symptoms may include nausea, vomiting, headaches, insomnia, fatigue, restlessness, anxiety, mood swings, depression, tremors, muscle aches, seizures, irregular heart rate and/or blood pressure, runny nose, and fever.

-- The person uses drugs or drinks alcohol in physically hazardous situations.
+- The person uses drugs or drinks alcohol in hazardous situations.

-- The person continues to abuse drugs or alcohol despite negative social ramifications and effects on interpersonal relationships.
+- The person continues to abuse drugs or alcohol despite negative consequenses.

-- The person is unable to consistently fulfill school, family, or work obligations due to substance abuse.
+- The person is unable to fulfill school, family, or work obligations due to substance abuse.

-- Activities that used to be enjoyed are ceased because of alcohol or drug abuse.
+- Activities that used to be enjoyed stop because of alcohol or drugs.

 - The person knows that the substance has negative emotional or physical effects and abuses it anyway.

-If any two of these symptoms are present for a period of at least one year, a substance abuse disorder can be diagnosed.
-The severity of the disorder may depend on how many of the symptoms are present.
-More symptoms may equal a more severe physical and psychological dependency to drugs or alcohol.
+If any two of these symptoms are present for at least one year, a substance abuse disorder can be diagnosed.2

 What to Do